 “We can’t.
 Nobody who sees this can be allowed to tell her.
 Not even Dad.”

-A knot dropped into Brian’s throat, being reminded.
+A knot dropped into Brian’s throat as he was reminded.
 Their dad was dead.

 “But we have to prepare for it.
 What are we going to do?
 If we find the elephant, if we look at it and it decides not to kill us, what then?
 We live with it, what then?”